NIGERIA

 W/O Kano

-This company took delivery of a Series 203AE in Jun96 which was used for a very short while on Nigerian domestic services.
-Operations had ceased by Mar98.
+This company took delivery of a Series 203AE in June 1996 which was used for a very short while on Nigerian domestic services.
+Operations had ceased by March 1998.

 5N-FSY